jdpagm03-tech/ChyoaDownloaderAndroidApp/README.md

 # Chyoa Story Downloader (Android)

 An Android 8.0 application that allows you to download CHYOA stories directly to your device in multiple formats.
+It now has a build in browser as well.
 ---

 ## Features